chrispsheehan/lambda-express-api/README.md

 - New tags will trigger deploy to QA.
   - `git tag v1.0.0 && git push origin --tags`
 - Deploy tag to prod by manually running `Deploy Environment` workflow
-  - Pass in tag i.e. `v1.0.0` along with a message.
+  - Pass in the file name i.e. `v1.0.0.zip` along with a message.

 ## terraform